Mayuri-Chan/pyrofork/docs/source/topics/advanced-usage.rst

 ----------------

-If you can't find a high-level method for your needs or if you want complete, low-level access to the whole Telegram API, you have to use the raw :mod:`~pyrogram.raw.functions` and :mod:`~pyrogram.raw.types`.
+If you can't find a high-level method for your needs or if you want complete, low-level access to the whole Telegram API, you have to use the raw :mod:`~pyrofork.raw.functions` and :mod:`~pyrofork.raw.types`.

 As already hinted, raw functions and types can be less convenient.
 This section will therefore explain some pitfalls to take into consideration when working with the raw API.